Last Updated on July 9, 2026 by Daniel Globe

 What Is the DTS Record Locator Number?

-The DTS record locator number is a unique six-character alphanumeric code that identifies your travel reservation in the Defense Travel System.
-You use it to connect your booking to DTS functionality, so you can manage your trip with precision and confidence.
+The DTS record locator is the code that identifies your travel reservation inside the Defense Travel System.
+It connects your booking to DTS functionality so you can manage your trip with precision.

 Where to Find Your Record Locator